Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 The [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) service is used to aggregate the raw incoming data from the event hubs at 5 mins interval and store it to [Azure Storage](https://azure.microsoft.com/services/storage/) for later processing by [Azure Data Factory](https://azure.microsoft.com/documentation/services/data-factory/) service.
 This job also pushes the time series data to SQL DB to visualize in PowerBI.

 ####Azure Data Factory
 The [Azure Data Factory](https://azure.microsoft.com/documentation/services/data-factory/) service orchestrates the movement and processing of data.
 The data factory is made up of [pipelines](https://azure.microsoft.com/en-us/documentation/articles/data-factorydata-factory-create-pipelines/) and activities for preparing, analyzing and publishing results.
-It uses custom activities to read raw data from the input storage tables, prepare individual time series datasets, makes calls to [Anomaly Detection API](https://gallery.cortanaintelligence.com/MachineLearningAPI/Anomaly-Detection-2) from Azure Machine Learning for detecting anomalous events and then publishes the results.
+It uses custom activities to read raw data from the input storage tables, prepare individual time series datasets, makes calls to Azure Machine Learning Web Services deployed in your solution for detecting anomalous events and then publishes the results.

+####Azure Machine Learning Web Service
+The new [Azure Machine Learning Web Service](https://services.azureml.net/quickstart) deploys the [Anomaly Detection API](https://gallery.cortanaintelligence.com/MachineLearningAPI/Anomaly-Detection-2) into your subscription as part of the deployed solution.
+The solution will have both non-seasonal and seasonal anomaly detection web services.
+The default end to end solution uses the non-seasonal web service.
+More details on customizing the solution to use seasonal web service can be found below.
+You can manage and monitor the web services via the new [Azure Machine Learning Web Services portal](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice).

 ## Data Publishing